 Yes, USAT requires anyone and everyone to wear a helmet any time they place a foot on their bike.
-This is for your safety!
+This is for your safety.

 After the Race

-Where can I get my bike after the race?
+When can I get my bike after the race?

 There will be a designated exit that racers will be able to retrieve their bike/gear after the last bike participant is in transition.
-We do not want racers to have traffic interference with people retrieving their bikes during their race.
+We do not want racers to deal with traffic interference with people retrieving their bikes during their race.
 Our goal is for each racer to have the same race experience and atmosphere whether they finish first or last.

 USA Triathlon is the national governing body for the sports of triathlon, duathlon, winter triathlon and aquathlon in the United States.
 Participation in a USAT sanctioned event means the event director has the proper permits in place, liability and athlete excess medical insurance coverage and the event plan has met the standard of organization required.
 USA Triathlon provides rules, guidance and governance to set the standard for safe and fair multisport races.
-For more information on USA Triathlon and fueling the multi-sport lifestyle, visit our website.
+For more information on USA Triathlon and fueling the multi-sport lifestyle, visit the USA Triathlon website.